oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

    Once done, click on close button.

-## Task 7: Deploy Image
+## Task 6: Deploy Image

 1. From Hub, Navigate to Tile 3, which is ***Target Patch Compliance***.
 From the below table, we see our target database ***cdb186.subnet.vcn.oraclevcn.com***.
 Either click on the upgrade link under column ***Target Compliance*** or select ***Upgrade Databases*** from the Actions column.

     ![](images/Tile3.png "Tile 3.png")

 2. A new tab will open.
 This page is referred as Operator UI or Operator Centric page.
 All the activities performed so far are termed as Admin centric as we have a healthy image and subscribed relevant targets.
 In the page, all the selections we have made so far are pre-selected.
-However, its better to verfiy.
+However, its better to verify.

     ![](images/selection.png "selection")